tugascrown204/clean-code-utilities/CONTRIBUTING.md

 # Contributing to Clean Code Utilities

-Thank you for considering to contribute to the Clean Code Utilities project!
-We appreciate your interest in making our project better.
+Thank you for considering contributing to the Clean Code Utilities project!
+We appreciate your interest in enhancing our project.
 Below are guidelines to help you get started.

 ## How to Contribute
 1. **Fork the repository**: Click the 'Fork' button at the top right of this page.